rsanchez-dv/PersonalWebsite/README.md

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
 ## Release History
+Any updates will get posted on the [wiki](https://github.com/Zyxel-1/PersonalWebsite/wiki/Updates-and-News) every now or then.
+What is listed down here is what has been deployed.
 * Version 0.1.0 (October 2018)
   * Skeletal Website is up.